 It all started from a tweet by one of my Twitter ultrarunner followers (who I have never met) named Clay Williams.
 He talked about this 4,300 kilometer relay run that starts this fall in Peterborough , Ontario.
 The relay follows the path of the Monarch Butterfly from Canada, through the continental United States and ends 47 days later at Cerro Pelon Mountain in the Sierra Madre Mountains of Central Mexico.
 This is the first of its kind.
 A run through these three countries like this has never been attempted before.
 The project is called The Monarch Ultra.
 I just had to know more.
 After contacting Clay I said “I really want to be one of those ultrarunners”.
 I now am excited to announce on September 22nd, I will be running a 100 kilometer section near London, Ontario.
 Although I have run 10 ultras in the past 3 years, I never yet run 100 kilometers in one day.
 It will be an incredibly massive challenge for my then to be 61 year old body.
-There are still lots of openings in different sections.
+There are still openings in a few sections of Arkansas, Texas and Mexico.
 Make sure you claim your 100 kilometer spot in this monumental event.

 To introduce the people heading up this project, found on the “About Us” page on the Monarch Ultra website, Clay Williams is the run director and mapping expert.
 He was the one I registered with and is the mapmaker for the route.
 His route-finding and mapping is with upmost safety in mind for the ultrarunners.
 Pollinator advocate Carlotta James comes from Peterborough, Ontario (where the relay starts off), and is the project director and co-founder.
 This relay has been a dream of hers for years.
 Carlotta was the person who contacted me asking if I would consider being an ambassador for the project.
 The project will also be made into a documentary film.
 The director and cinematographer for the project is runner and outdoor explorer Rodney Fuentes.
 The film project will be produced by documentary award winner Galen Brown.
 On the Monarch Ultra’s Kickstarter Page, it mentions that “Galen’s first documentary film ever was funded purely through Kickstarter and won him a best first-time director award from the Yosemite Film Festival.
 Since then he has produced and directed several short and feature-length documentaries and is excited to bring “The Monarch Ultra” to the forefront of running culture”.